Don't hesitate to email us if you have any questions or concerns about SHSAT admissions or prep! Have fun and enjoy!

 "Discovery" does not come into play until after all HS offers are made (in some years Discovery invitations are included in your HS offer letter).
 Discovery applications will not be available until/after you get all your non-SHS offers in mid-March (or whenever non-SHS offers are made).

 To be eligible to be enrolled in Discovery, you MUST be from a low-income household, or live in temporary housing, or be an ELL student in NYC less than 4 years.
 You MUST also attend what the DOE refers to as a high poverty school (defined as having an "Economic Need Index" (ENI) of at least 60%, see your school's ENI at the DOE School Dashboard or the "School Quality Guide" link found at the DOE School Quality Guide -- in either case the year needs to be set correctly).
 Note the MUSTs.
-If these things don't apply to you, then Discovery is not available for you.
+If these things listed in the Specialized High Schools section don't apply to you, then Discovery is not available for you.
 So for instance even if you have a low income but your school does not meet the ENI requirement then you are not eligible for Discovery.

 IF you meet whatever the DOE determines as the Discovery range for a respective SHS school that you included in your SHS Priority List AND the eligibility mentioned above, then your guidance counselor will provide you with AN APPLICATION.
 If your application is approved then you get a Discovery OFFER (this is NOT a SHS offer, but an offer to participate in the Discovery summer program).